The Seam Maker Handbook

 -

 Avoid to take bookings outside of the platform even if the customer insists.
-We can’t offer any insurance or support if a booking isn’t completed through the platform.
+We can’t offer any support if a booking isn’t completed through the platform.

 Introductory message for a new booking